SmileiPIC/TP-M2-GI/doc/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Contributors: F. Massimo, S. Marini
+   :caption: Main contributors: F. Massimo, S. Marini.
+We are grateful to all the students who attend this TP each year, contributing to the improvement of its material through their invaluable feedback.

    introduction
    exercises